stevegraham/slanger/README.md

 --redis_write_address An address where there is a Redis server running where writes will be done.
 This is an optional argument.

--a or --api_host This is the address that Slanger will bind the HTTP REST API part of the service to.
+-a or --api_host This is the address that Jagan will bind the HTTP REST API part of the service to.
 This is an optional argument and defaults to 0.0.0.0:4567

--w or --websocket_host This is the address that Slanger will bind the WebSocket part of the service to.
+-w or --websocket_host This is the address that Jagan will bind the WebSocket part of the service to.
 This is an optional argument and defaults to 0.0.0.0:8080

 -l or --log-level This is the log level.
 Optional.
 Accepted values: fatal, error, warn, info, debug.
 Default: warn.